jackpine/collision/_posts/2015-10-15-2014-collision-data.md

 [@VisionZeroLA](https://twitter.com/VisionZeroLA) for pointing us to it!

-## Processing We Did
+## Processing

-The transformation is a one step script [available on github](https://github.com/jackpine/collision/blob/master/data/SWITRS_ROADSAFE/bin/process).
+We transfored the data using a one step script we [wrote and published on github](https://github.com/jackpine/collision/blob/master/data/SWITRS_ROADSAFE/bin/process).
-If you really want to see what we did, look there.
+That script will show you *exactly* what we did to the data.

 Using that script we transformed the RoadSafe data into shapefiles.
 As well as being larger and slower than Esri FileGDB, shapefiles are a